-Similar to CloudApp, you cannot trim or edit the videos in any way other than adding annotations and texts on them.
+Similar to CloudApp, you cannot trim or edit the videos in any way other than by adding annotations and texts to them.
 The Forever Free plan allows one with 100MB of storage and the ability to create unlimited videos while adding unlimited members onto the plan.

 Soapbox is a great screen recording tool and one that allows much more flexibility than the earlier two when it comes to video editing.

 Made by Wistia, Soapbox allows on to record screens, along with microphone audio and webcam video.
 Users can switch between the three, making any a bigger part of the screen as and when needed.

 So you can allow webcam video as a small box or make it a split-screen.
 You can even customize the video player that the video will play in, by creating your own CTA buttons.

 It is available as a Chrome extension that makes recording screens on the browser extremely easy.
 The videos can be shared using Wistia Channels.
 You can also use Wistia Channels to build up your own library of videos, so Soapbox is a great choice for those looking to make podcasts or tutorial videos.

 Post-processing with Soapbox is quite easy and flexible.
 One can directly share the video to social media channels.
 You can also edit it to add annotations and text overlays (or create GIFs from it).